- About us

 - B.A.
 (First Hons) Comparative Literature, University of Hong Kong, 2013

 My research is situated in queer Asian studies, cultural studies, media studies, audience studies, and transnational/globalisation studies.

 I study the lesbian secondary gender “tomboy” across the transnational Sinophone world encompassing contemporary China, Taiwan, and Hong Kong.
-In these contexts, “tomboy” refers to a set of lesbian masculinity fashion, gender role, and self-identity.
+In these contexts, “tomboy” refers to a set of lesbian masculine fashion, gender role, and self-identity.
 My research follows the young women who decided to abandon their tomboy identity to pursue a more feminine (and what they believe to be a more feminist) version of lesbianism.
 I examine the manners in which they draw on transnational LGBTQ+ politics and media in this pursuit, and I also discuss how this intersects with new technologies such as lesbian dating apps.
-My study was nominated for the Chancellor’s Prize at the University of Melbourne and shortlisted for the AWGSA PhD Award by the Australian Women’s and Gender Studies Association.
+My thesis was highly commended for the AWGSA PhD Award by the Australian Women’s and Gender Studies Association, and nominated for the Chancellor’s Prize at the University of Melbourne and the IACS Dissertation Prize at the Inter-Asia Cultural Studies Society.
+A short video about my thesis can be found here, and I also spoke about my research on the Peak (link) and on CJSF Radio's IntraVenus (link).

-I am working with the grassroot lesbian organisation FingerOut to release a short report in Simplified Chinese on my research on ex-tomboy queer women in the Sinophone world. (link available soon).
+I had the pleasure of working with the grassroot lesbian organisation FingerOut to release a WeChat report in Simplified Chinese on my research on ex-tomboy queer women in the Sinophone world.
+The report is accessible here.